influitive/apartment/README.md

 ### Excluding models

 If you have some models that should always access the 'root' database, you can specify this by configuring Apartment using `Apartment.configure`.
 This will yield a config object for you.
 You can set excluded models like so:

     config.excluded_models = ["User", "Company"]        # these models will not be multi-tenanted, but remain in the global (public) namespace

 Note that a string representation of the model name is now the standard so that models are properly constantized when reloaded in development

-### Handling Environments

-By default, when not using postgresql schemas, Apartment will prepend the environment to the database name to ensure there is no conflict between your environments.
-This is mainly for the benefit of your development and test environments.
-If you wish to turn this option off in production, you could do something like:
+### Providing a default schema

+By default, ActiveRecord will use `"$user", public` as the default `schema_search_path`.
+This can be modified if you wish to use a different default schema be setting:

-    config.prepend_environment = !Rails.env.production?
+    config.default_schema = "some_other_schema"

+With that set, all excluded models will use this schema as the table name prefix instead of `public` and `reset` on `Apartment::Database` will return to this schema also

 ### Managing Migrations